UM-ARM-Lab/arm_video_recorder/README.md

 ## Service Arguments
-- `bool record`: If `Stop` request recording stop.
+- `bool record`: If `False` request recording stop.
 If `True` request recording start (stops previous recording).
 - `string filename`: Filepath to save recorded video.
 Can be absolute or relative.
 Must end with `.mp4` (recommended) or `.avi`.
 - `float timeout_in_sec`: Maximum time to record.
 Must be set `> 0`.
-Limit to 1hr to avoid large video recordings if you forget to stop recordings
+Recommend setting to 1hr to avoid large video recordings if you forget to stop recordings

 ## High Quality Video
 Any camera that can interface with opencv's VideoCapture can be recorded.
 For low quality video plug a webcam into the computer running this ros node.